djangokillen/minion-hate-bot/README.md

 3. Adjust configuration

-    Edit the file `minions.py` with the configuration parameters below.
+    Edit the file `main.py`, located in the src folder with the configuration parameters below.

     `Consumer key` - consumer key of your Twitter application.
 Can be found in the tab "Keys and Access Tokens"